 It’s best to feed the worms sparingly at first, and don’t add any more until the previous food has gone.
-Worms can eat up to half their own body weight every day so as a guide, if you start off with 1 kilo of mature worms they will need up to 500g of food waste per day.
 The population will gradually increase and you can feed them more.
+Worms can eat up to half their own body weight every day so, as a guide, if you start off with 1 kilo of mature worms they will need up to 500g of food waste per day.

 If you are using a stacking tray system, you will need to encourage the worms to keep moving upwards by adding some of the compost from the bottom layer each time you start a new tray at the top.
 This introduces bacteria needed for the composting process, and also gives the worms some bedding to move into.
 Allow the worms time to finish composting the food in the lower tray.
 A tray will probably take one or two months to fill, then about four or five months to finish composting, depending on the time of year.

 The worms will eat most normal kitchen waste such as vegetable and fruit peelings, tea bags and coffee grounds, left-over cooked food, crushed egg shells and stale bread.
-They will also eat most other organic wastes such as pet bedding and the dust from the vacuum cleaner bag, shredded paper and pre-soaked cardboard.
+They will also eat most other organic wastes such as pet bedding and the dust from the vacuum cleaner bag, shredded paper and torn-up egg boxes and cardboard cardboard.
 The more variety the better.
 Chop up any large pieces of food.
 You can also buy specially formulated *worm feed to add in every now and then to keep them fat and healthy.

 The ideal balanced diet is composed of about half kitchen waste and the remainder a mix of paper, cardboard and leaves.